3 ways to Manage Freelancers and Independent Contractors (Guide)

 Many businesses today fail to establish engagement policies for independent workers, resulting in the arrangement depicted in Figure 2.
 In this approach, or lack thereof, independent contractor engagement is typically decentralized across the enterprise and largely managed by the same enterprise managers who are requesting the talent.

-Failing to have a program for engagement and risk mitigation results in high misclassification risk, high cost, and inefficient use of enterprise manager time.
+Failing to implement a program for engagement and risk mitigation results in greater misclassification risk, higher costs, and inefficient use of enterprise managers’ time.

 In rogue engagement, the enterprise manager works with the independent contractor to create a Statement of Work and get them set up for payment, but the engagement process may vary from manager to manager.
-This results in a longer time-to-productivity and more work on behalf of the manager. - PROCESS
+This results in a longer time-to-productivity and additional work for the manager.

-In most cases, the manager is not fully appraised of the risks of misclassification and treats every worker as a 1099, resulting in a high risk of misclassification. - INDEPENDENT CONTRACTOR SATISFACTION
+In most cases, the manager is not fully appraised of the risks of misclassification and treats every worker as a 1099 independent contractor, resulting in a high risk of misclassification.

-As rogue engagement programs are not centrally managed, the enterprise misses out on the opportunity to strategically manage this spend as a category and reap the benefits of continual process and program improvement.
-Costs are high, simply because they are not actively managed.
+As rogue engagement programs are not centrally managed, the enterprise misses out on the opportunity to strategically oversee this spending as a category.
+This oversight reduces the potential for process improvements and can lead to higher costs.
+As a result, costs are higher simply because they are not actively managed.

 In this approach, enterprises engage a large percentage of their independent workforce—including many potentially non-compliant workers as “qualified” 1099s.
-Often, enterprises feel this engagement decision is justified because the workers are self-incorporated, have their own websites, have employees, or have worked as independent contractors in the past.
-These qualifiers, however, have little bearing on true regulatory criteria for independent contractor compliance.
+Many enterprises believe this engagement decision is justified because the workers are self-incorporated, maintain their own websites, have employees, or have previous experience as independent contractors.
+However, these qualifiers have little bearing on true regulatory criteria for independent contractor compliance.
 Consequently, this approach does little to reduce an organization’s risk profile.

 2. Restrictive Engagement Approach

-Restrictive engagement programs often alienate a huge percentage of the independent workforce and lead to even greater talent loss.
+Restrictive engagement programs often alienate a large percentage of the independent workforce and lead to even greater talent loss.

-Restrictive engagement programs typically leverage a standard workflow, involving a referral process on behalf of managers, which does not require a lot of dedicated time on their part. - PROCESS
+Restrictive engagement programs typically leverage a standard workflow, involving a referral process on behalf of managers which does not require a lot of dedicated time on their part.

 The enterprise manager will generally refer workers directly to the program office to evaluate compliance risk.
-If the worker does not meet all of the tests and requirements to operate as a 1099, they revert to a W-2 payroll program.
-This process is more efficient than the rogue engagement approach, bringing spend under management and reducing the risks of misclassification. - MISCLASSIFICATION RISK
+If the worker does not meet all the tests and requirements to operate as a 1099 independent contractor, they revert to a W-2 payroll program.
+This process is more efficient than the rogue engagement approach, as it helps bring spending under management and reduces the risks of misclassification.

-One benefit of restrictive engagement is that misclassification risks are low due to the fact that workers are directed into either a 1099 or payroll program depending on whether or not they meet specified requirements. - COST
+One benefit of restrictive engagement is that misclassification risks are low since workers are directed into either a 1099 or W-2 payroll program depending on whether or not they meet specified requirements.

-Cost for restrictive engagement programs is high due to the markup of payroll programs which range between 20 to 40 percent. - INDEPENDENT CONTRACTOR SATISFACTION
+Costs for restrictive engagement programs are high due to the markup of payroll programs which range between 20–40%.

-Restrictive engagement programs lead to a high level of dissatisfaction for self-employable talent who see themselves operating as an independent contractor, but may not check every box to qualify.
-When these professionals are forced on a traditional payroll program, they find frustration in the inability to bill on milestones or take advantage of any of the associated tax benefits of working as independent professional.
+Restrictive engagement programs lead to a high level of dissatisfaction for self-employable talent who view themselves as an independent contractor but may not check every box to qualify.
+When these professionals are placed into a traditional payroll program, they may be frustrated in their inability to bill on milestones or take advantage of any of the associated tax benefits of working as independent professional.

 This approach highlights the common outcome of such payroll-centric compliance programs: a crisis of adoption.
 Higher-billing workers frequently become averse to these programs and seek out ways to circumvent them or leave their assignments early.
 Meanwhile, their managers are similarly motivated to sidestep these programs because they are focused on keeping their independent workers happy, even if that means defying corporate engagement policies.